-- Staff will assess the children on their understanding of the IT skills outlined in the skills progression document and make a judgement as to their ability to use and apply what they have learnt in the other areas of the curriculum and in the wider world.
+- Staff will assess the children on their understanding of the IT skills outlined in medium-term plan and make a judgement as to their ability to use and apply what they have learnt in the other areas of the curriculum and in the wider world.

 - Therefore, teachers will plan opportunities for children to apply and use the IT skills they have learned in current and previous year groups.

 - Staff will assess the children on their understanding of being able to use technology safely and respectfully and make a judgement as to their knowledge of how to report concerns they may have.
+They will refer to the statements from UK Council for Internet Safety's (UKCIS) framework when they are commenting on children working below.
 It should also be taken into consideration whether or not they are able to use and apply what they have learnt at home.

 - Computing is assessed as a whole (CS, IT and DL), therefore teachers will make ‘best fit’ judgements taking into consideration achievements across all three areas of the computing curriculum.

 - All of the evidence uploaded to Seesaw should reflect the assessment made by the teacher.